 Sleet is a type of precipitation that is made up of frozen water.
 Unlike freezing rain, it freezes far before hitting the ground, sometimes accumulating like snow.
 On the other hand, freezing rain is a type of precipitation that occurs when liquid rain falls and then freezes as it hits cold surfaces like branches, sidewalks, power lines, cars, and roads.
 Icy surfaces are slippery and provide little (if any) traction.
 Even all-wheel-drive vehicles cannot drive on ice because at least one wheel needs traction for AWD to work.

-Sleet vs Freezing Rain: The Basics
+Sleet vs Freezing Rain: How They’re Different

 Whether sleet or freezing rain occurs depends on the temperature of the air at different levels above the earth’s surface.